 15. Application of Article 6 (public participation in decision making related to certain activities)

-105. The amendment to the Administrative Procedures Code affected public participation in administrative procedures relating to the environment in more than one way:
+105. The amendment to the Administrative Procedures Code affected public participation in administrative procedures relating to the environment in more than one way.

+In order to facilitate the involvement of social and stakeholder organizations into public procedure it gave authorisation to the Government to create a database (nevjegyzek.kormany.hu).
+The purpose of this database is that if social and stakeholder organizations point out which basic right or public interest they wish to defend then at the start of authority processes concerning these topics then the authorities will send them an electronic notification on the initiation of the procedure.
+If an organization presents its intention to participate in the process, the authority will inform the organization on all case activities and decisions.
+If during the procedure the organization made a statement the authority must practically inspect them if it does not unnecessarily tie down the acting authority.
+The registration into the database is however not a prerequisite for participating in the process it just helps to ensure that all of the affected organizations are informed of the forming of a case in the early stages of the case itself.

-It expanded the application of the institution of the public hearing.
-With a view to effectively resolving disputes, the holding of a public hearing is mandatory if over fifty clients or over five organisations deemed to be clients participate in the procedure (unless provided otherwise by law).
+With a view to effectively resolve disputes, the holding of a public hearing is mandatory if over fifty clients or over five organisations deemed to be clients participate in the procedure (unless provided otherwise by law).
 The institution of the public hearing not only applies to environmental procedures, but to all public administrative procedures.
 Thus, the public may access key facts and information of the procedure, as well as the positions of clients, other stakeholders and the authority in procedures that are only indirectly related to the environment.
+If an organization answers their intention to participate in the process, the authority will inform the organization about every process activity and any decisions therein.
+If the organization has made a statement the authority must practically inspect them, but in making decisions, shall not be bound by any statements.

 It also expands the possibility of public access by granting wider public access to the decision concluding the procedure and the decision annulling the decision of first instance and obliging the authority passing the decision of first instance to conduct a new procedure by stipulating that data of public interest contained therein must be made accessible to anyone if requested.
 Thus, the application for access to a decision not containing personal data and classified data is not bound to proof of lawful interest to the access of such data, and with a view to ensuring the enforcement of greater access to data of public interest, the authority is required to provide an extract of the document to the applicant that also contains data which are not accessible to the applicant.